facebookexperimental/Recoil/docs/docs/recoil-relay/introduction.md

 sidebar_label: Introduction
 ---

-The [`recoil-relay`](https://www.npmjs.com/package/recoil-relay) library helps Recoil perform type safe and efficient queries using [GraphQL](https://graphql.org/) with the [Relay](https://relay.dev) library.
+The [`recoil-relay`](https://www.npmjs.com/package/recoil-relay) NPM library helps Recoil perform type safe and efficient queries using [GraphQL](https://graphql.org/) with the [Relay](https://relay.dev) library.
 It provides selectors which can easily query with GraphQL.
 The queries are synced with the Recoil data-flow graph so downstream selectors can derive state from them, they can depend on upstream Recoil state, and they are automatically subscribed to any changes in the graph from Relay.
 Everything stays in sync automatically.

 ## Example
 After setting up your Relay environment adding a GraphQL query is as simple as defining a [GraphQL selector](/docs/recoil-relay/graphql-selectors).